 Gillai joined the company in 2010 through Hewlett-Packard’s acquisition of 3Com and led its cloud business.
-In 2014, he was named head of CSB, which included CMS as well as the NFV group that had been started by Bethany Meyer, now CEO of Ixia.
+In 2014, he was named the head of CSB, which included CMS as well as the NFV group that had been started by Bethany Meyer, now CEO of Ixia.

-Gillai was also named head of HP’s telecom vertical.
+Gillai was also named the head of HP’s telecom vertical.
 The company’s networking business had been enterprise-focused, so to get established in NFV, HP needed to be more friendly with service providers.
 (HP would later split up, with the networking business going to HPE.)

 There’s no word yet on why Gillai made this decision or what he’ll be doing next.

 HPE is undergoing a major facelift.
 In addition to the Micro Focus deal, the company’s Enterprise Services division is being spun off and merged with CSC.